Brinell hardness test

+The test was named after Johan August Brinell (1849-1925) who developed the method at the end of the 19th century.

 History

-Proposed by Swedish engineer Johan August Brinell in 1900, it was the first widely used and standardised hardness test in engineering and metallurgy.
-The large size of indentation and possible damage to test-piece limits its usefulness.
+Premiered by Swedish engineer Johan August Brinell at the 1900 Paris Exposition, it was the first widely used and standardised hardness test in engineering and metallurgy.
+The large size of indentation and thus possible damage to test-pieces limits its usefulness.
 However, it also had the useful feature that the hardness value divided by two gave the approximate UTS in ksi for steels.
 This feature contributed to its early adoption over competing hardness tests.